eidelen/DicomToMesh/README.md

 ```
 > make
 ```
-In order to extend the supported DICOM formats, the libray vtk-dicom <code>USE_VTK_DICOM</code> can be optionally enabled (see https://github.com/dgobbi/vtk-dicom).
+In order to extend the supported DICOM formats, the library vtk-dicom <code>USE_VTK_DICOM</code> can be optionally enabled (see https://github.com/dgobbi/vtk-dicom).

 Building on Windows: